 Let your daughters see you reading the Bible.
 Last year, I committed to reading the Bible from cover to cover with She Reads Truth.
 It was so awesome sticking with it and marking each book “read” as I wrapped it up.

-While Emma (12) didn’t read through with me, she did check in on me periodically.
+While my daughter (12) didn’t read through with me, she did check in on me periodically.
 She cheered me on all year long.
 I hope this entices her to read through the Bible and learn God’s word long before she hits her forties!

 Study the Bible with them.
 For the past few years, we’ve been working our way through the worldview series from Apologia.
 We’ve done one per year, and we’ll finish that series next year.
 They’ve been great books that have opened up discussions about what we believe and comparing that to other religions.

 Make bible study fun!
-If you follow me on Instagram, you know that Emma and I love to color.
+My daughter and I love to color.
 We color almost every weekend as we watch our favorite shows – Once Upon a Time and Gilmore Girls.
 It’s what we do to relax and regroup with each other.
 What if we could take our desire to get in the Word and combine it with our love of coloring?